 "Blackboard" is an online learning system where you access information about your classes and grades, communicate with your teachers, and read important course and academic notices.
-Some teachers upload course-specific assignments.
-PowerPoint presentations, lecture notes, and other classwork onto Blackboard.
-Check Blackboard frequently by "myCampus" into portal on the logging Confederation College homepage.
+Some teachers upload course-specific assignments, PowerPoint presentations, lecture notes, and other classwork onto Blackboard.
+Check Blackboard frequently by logging into "myCampus" portal on the Confederation College homepage